ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/beckhoff/Beckhoff-testing.md

 2. TwinCAT will ask you to enter a code to get a trial license.
 You will need to do this once a week.
 3. If prompted if you wish to start the system in `Run Mode` click `Ok`.
 Otherwise start run mode using the button next to `Activate Configuration` ![Run](Run.PNG)
-4. You now have a simulated beckhoff PLC running on your PC.
+4. You now have a simulated Beckhoff PLC running on your PC.
 This behaves the same as real hardware and so all development can be done against it.
 You could now also run an IOC up talking to this local PLC.
 5. To see what is happening inside this PLC in more detail, and to change values, you can use the login button ![Login](Login.PNG)

 </details>